citp/privacy-policy-historical/s/su/sup/supergiantgames.com.md

 California’s “Shine the Light” law permits customers in California to request certain details about how certain types of their information are shared with third parties and, in some cases, affiliates, for those third parties’ and affiliates’ own direct marketing purposes.
 Under the law, a business should either provide California customers certain information upon request or permit California customers to opt in to, or opt out of, this type of sharing.

 We do not share personal information as defined by California’s “Shine the Light” law with third parties and/or affiliates for such third parties’ and affiliates’ own direct marketing purposes.
-If you are a California resident and wish to obtain information about our compliance with this law, please e-mail us at info@supergiantgames.com or send us a letter to Supergiant Games, LLC, 505 Florida Street, San Francisco, California 94110 (Attention: Legal).
+If you are a California resident and wish to obtain information about our compliance with this law, please e-mail us at info@supergiantgames.com or send us a letter to Supergiant Games, LLC, 521 Gough Street, San Francisco, California 94102 (Attention: Legal).
 Requests must include “California Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
 Please note that Company is not required to respond to requests made by means other than through the provided e-mail address or mail address.

 **Your European Privacy Rights**

 If you are a resident of the EEA, you may opt-out of us processing your personal information (or providing it to third parties to process) for direct marketing purposes (including promotional e-mails and other forms of direct marketing) or purposes materially different than for which it was originally collected or subsequently authorized by you.
-If you wish to exercise this choice, please e-mail us at info@supergiantgames.com or send us a letter to Supergiant Games, LLC, 505 Florida Street, San Francisco, California 94110 (Attention: Legal).
+If you wish to exercise this choice, please e-mail us at info@supergiantgames.com or send us a letter to Supergiant Games, LLC, 521 Gough Street, San Francisco, California 94102 (Attention: Legal).
 We will try to make the requested changes in our active databases as soon as reasonably practical.

 **What Security Measures Do We Take to Safeguard Your Personal Information?**